All Episodes

 The teleprompter was larger than ever last night.

-The teleprompter's words were on a giant 52-inch L CD screen right in front of Obama.
+The teleprompter's words were on a giant 52-inch LCD screen right in front of Obama.

 They had those little wing mirrors that you see normally taken down.

-If you're going to use a teleprompter for opening statements at a press conference for crying out loud, can't you come up with 10 minutes of an opening statement in your head and go out there and do it and then take questions?
+If you're going to use a teleprompter for opening statements at a press conference for crying out loud, can't you come up with 10 minutes of an opening statement in your head and go out there and do it and take questions?

-And the problem with a teleprompter at a press conference, if you're looking left and you're looking right, you're never looking in the camera where the American people are watching you.
+And the problem with a teleprompter at a press conference is you're looking left and you're looking right.

 It's not like making a speech to a big throng.